KHudaKoz/daily-planner/README.md

 # daily-planner
-Dinging a planner which possesses the ability to add important events so that and individual can manage there time effectively.
+Dinging a planner that possesses the ability to add important events so that an individual can manage their time effectively.